Course Code: REL-HHS-0-IR

 Disclosure: Jeremy King, LCSW, CASAC has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.

-The target audience for this course is: entry and intermediate level General Staff; entry level Direct Support Professionals; entry level Human Resource Professional; in the following settings: Health and Human Services.
+The target audience for this course is: Entry level Direct Support Professionals; Entry level Human Resource Professional; Entry, Intermediate level General Staff; in the following settings: Health and Human Services.

 Relias will be transparent in disclosing if any commercial support, sponsorship or co-providership is present prior to the learner completing the course.